Updated November 29, 2023

 Explanation:

-- In the above program, we used the swap method to reverse the list to see if the current and reversed list is the same or not, thus called a palindrome string.
+- In the above program, we employed the swap method to reverse the list to check if the current and reversed lists are identical, thereby determining if it is a palindrome string.

-- Here for loop is run upto the middle of the list and swapping ith element with the n-i-1th element in the list.
-As we can see, the string before and after swap operation is the same; thus, it is a palindrome.
+- Here, for loop is run upto the middle of the list and swapping ith element with the n-i-1th element in the list.
+As we can see, the string before and after the swap operation is the same; thus, it is a palindrome.

 Example #2 – For IndexOutOfBoundsException

-Let us see one example to access an index in the list that is greater than the total number of elements in the list.
+Let us see one example of accessing an index in the list that is greater than the total number of elements in the list.

 Code: